-The result is twice-weekly live and on-demand #BeFit4Baby video content catering for pregnant women and allowing them to #StayInWorkOut .
+The result was twice-weekly live and on-demand #BeFit4Baby video content catering for pregnant women and allowing them to #StayInWorkOut .
 More details at https://www.merseysidesport.com/be-fit-4-baby/ and https://www.activecheshire.org/news/mums-lockdown-project/

-#ThisIsPE – A campaign designed and created in Yorkshire to support teachers, parents and carers to teach physical education has received national recognition from the Department for Education.
-Led by Yorkshire Sport Foundation, and supported by Association for Physical Education, North Yorkshire Sport, the Youth Sport Trust and Active Partnerships, uses specialist teachers of PE from across the county to film two-minute videos with activities that can be replicated at home, all linked to the primary PE curriculum.
+#ThisIsPE – A campaign designed and created in Yorkshire to support teachers, parents and carers to teach physical education received national recognition from the Department for Education.
+Led by Yorkshire Sport Foundation, and supported by Association for Physical Education, North Yorkshire Sport, the Youth Sport Trust and Active Partnerships, it used specialist teachers of PE from across the county to film two-minute videos with activities that can be replicated at home, all linked to the primary PE curriculum.
 These videos were posted three times a week.

 Birmingham Sport - Commonwealth Challenge.
-Sport Birmingham have created a free resource that links to the curriculum and enables families to earn sports equipment for their primary school by being active at home linked to the commonwealth games.
+Sport Birmingham created a free resource that links to the curriculum and enables families to earn sports equipment for their primary school by being active at home linked to the commonwealth games.

-Active Partnership are also running virutal school games providing lots of fun competitions to keep children active, some examples include Active Lancashire, North Yorkshire Sport, Active Sussex, Active Humber, Energise Me and Living Sport amongst many others.
+Active Partnership are ran virtual school games providing lots of fun competitions to keep children active, some examples include Active Lancashire, North Yorkshire Sport, Active Sussex, Active Humber, Energise Me and Living Sport amongst many others.
 Visit your local Active Partnership for more information.
 Other Partnerships such as Leciester-Shire and Rutland Sport have joined with sport clubs to provide some fun competitions like the Active Foxes challenge.